How To Add Extra Information In Radio Buttons Choices Android

 The following XAML shows setting the Content and Value properties on each RadioButton object:

-<StackLayout> <Characterization Text="What'southward your favorite animal?" /> <RadioButton Value="Cat"> <RadioButton.Content> <Image Source="true cat.png" /> </RadioButton.Content> </RadioButton> <RadioButton Value="Dog"> <RadioButton.Content> <Image Source="dog.png" /> </RadioButton.Content> </RadioButton> <RadioButton Value="Elephant"> <RadioButton.Content> <Image Source="elephant.png" /> </RadioButton.Content> </RadioButton> <RadioButton Value="Monkey"> <RadioButton.Content> <Paradigm Source="monkey.png" /> </RadioButton.Content> </RadioButton> </StackLayout>
+<StackLayout> <Characterization Text="What'southward your favorite animal?" /> <RadioButton Value="Cat"> <RadioButton.Content> <Image Source="true cat.png" /> </RadioButton.Content> </RadioButton> <RadioButton Value="Dog"> <RadioButton.Content> <Image Source="dog.png" /> </RadioButton.Content> </RadioButton> <RadioButton Value="Elephant"> <RadioButton.Content> <Image Source="elephant.png" /> </RadioButton.Content> </RadioButton> <RadioButton Value="Monkey"> <RadioButton.Content> <Paradigm Source="monkey.png" /> </RadioButton.Content> </RadioButton> </StackLayout> In this example, each RadioButton has an Image equally its content, while as well defining a string-based value.
+This enables the value of the checked radio button to be easily identified.

 Grouping RadioButtons